-Medication such as cimetidine and sulphasalazine and long term-daily use of some antibiotics and androgen injections can affect semen quality and cause oligozoospermia.
-The effect is reversible after three months following withdrawal of medication.
+Medication such as cimetidine and sulphasalazine and long-term-daily use of some antibiotics and androgen injections can affect semen quality and cause oligozoospermia.
+The effect is reversible after three months following the withdrawal of medication.

 Use of beta-blockers and psychotropic drugs may lead to impotence.
 Chemotherapy treatment can induce azoospermia, which is permanent in most cases.

 Please inform us if you are taking any of these medications or are using any medications on a regular basis.